Atom-iQ/framework/README.md

 > Example (very simple and ugly) could be found in [_preview directory](_preview) - I'll create some better
 > example, after more important things
 >
-> The priority for `v0.1.0` - first npm release is now creating missing unit tests and implement `build` CLI command
+> The priority for full `v0.1.0` - first npm release is now adding more unit tests, implement `build` CLI command
+> and test features in practice.
 >
 > The source code of the renderer will also be improved and refactored, during the evolution of the project.
 > Currently I'm concentrated on creating 100% working version to check **Reactive Virtual DOM** architecture